godotengine/godot-docs/classes/class_animationplayer.rst

 An animation player is used for general-purpose playback of :ref:`Animation<class_Animation>` resources.
 It contains a dictionary of :ref:`AnimationLibrary<class_AnimationLibrary>` resources and custom blend times between animation transitions.

-Some methods and properties use a single key to refence an animation directly.
-These keys are formatted as the key for the library, followed by a forward slash, then the key for the animation whithin the library, for example ``"movement/run"``.
+Some methods and properties use a single key to reference an animation directly.
+These keys are formatted as the key for the library, followed by a forward slash, then the key for the animation within the library, for example ``"movement/run"``.
 If the library's key is an empty string (known as the default library), the forward slash is omitted, being the same key used by the library.

 \ ``AnimationPlayer`` is more suited than :ref:`Tween<class_Tween>` for animations where you know the final values in advance.
 For example, fading a screen in and out is more easily done with an ``AnimationPlayer`` node thanks to the animation tools provided by the editor.
 That particular example can also be implemented with a :ref:`Tween<class_Tween>`, but it requires doing everything by code.